im-naren/Simba/store-description.md

 **The Ultimate Tab Management Solution for Power Users!**

-Amplify v2.0 transforms your browsing experience with a powerful vertical tabs sidebar that can be positioned anywhere on your screen (left, right, top, or bottom).
+Simba v2.0 transforms your browsing experience with a powerful vertical tabs sidebar that can be positioned anywhere on your screen (left, right, top, or bottom).
 Combine this with intelligent real-time duplicate detection and you have the most advanced tab manager available.

 ## ✨ Revolutionary Features